 For details on this concentration, click here.

-Students interested in the formation and experience of gender and sexuality in the past should consider our concentration in history.
-This concentration will introduce students to the historical construction of sex, gender, and sexuality; contexts for understanding norms of gender and sexuality at particular times and places; historiographical trends that inform our understanding of gender and sexuality in the past; and methods and archives that ground historical inquiry.
-In addition to the required course (History 752), students should select courses that focus on women, gender, or sexuality.
+Students interested in the formation and experience of gender and sexuality in the past should consider pursuing the History Concentration.
+This concentration introduces students to the historical construction of sex, gender, and sexuality; contexts for understanding norms of gender and sexuality at particular times and places; historiographical trends that inform our understanding of gender and sexuality in the past and methods and archives that ground historical inquiry.
+Students are required to take five 3-credit courses (15 credits) that focus on women, gender, or sexuality and that are appropriate to their research interests.
 Other historical courses that provide historiographical training in fields outside of gender history may also be appropriate.

 Jill Casid headshot